Rosa Scott High

 929 Poore's Pass

 Community: Rosa Scott School (RSS) is located in Madison, a suburb north of Jackson.
-RSS, a part of the Madison County School District, is a consolidated county school drawing students from Flora and Madison.
-The area's convenient location, strong school system, high property values and easy access to Jackson have made south Madison County one of the most rapidly developing communities within the United States, according to the 2000 U.S. Census.
+We are part of the Madison County School District and we serve the ninth grade students in the Jaguar zone.
+The area's convenient location, strong school system, high property values and easy access to Jackson make Madison County one of the most rapidly developing communities in the United States according to the U.S. Census.

-Scheduling: Since 1998-99, an 8-period, alternating-day, block-scheduling format has been used on the high-school level in the Madison County School District.
-Students attend four classes each day with each class being attended for an hour and thirty-four minutes.
+Scheduling: An 8-period, alternating-day, block-scheduling format is used on the high-school level in the Madison County School District.
+Students attend four classes each day with each class lasting an hour and thirty-four minutes.

-Accelerated Classes: Rosa Scott School offers Accelerated English I. Upon attending Madison Central in grades 10-12, students will be offered Accelerated and Advanced Placement Courses in multiple subject areas.
+Accelerated Classes: Students are offered Accelerated and Advanced Placement Courses in multiple subject areas.

 Grade Averaging and Ranking: Class rank and grade point average for students graduating from Madison Central include all graded courses from 9th through 12th grades.
 Numerical grades earned by the student are weighted prior to being recorded on the transcript.
 Weighted averages are determined by multiplying semester grades using the following scales:

 Staff: Fifty percent of Rosa Scott teachers have attained AA or greater certification from the Mississippi Department of Education, which is typically granted through the earning of at least a Masters Degree.
 We also have numerous Nationally Board Certified teachers.